William Orlando Darby

-Brigadier General William O. Darby (February 8, 1911 – April 30, 1945) was a career United States Army officer who fought in World War II, where he was killed in action at age 34 in Italy.
+William O. Darby (February 8, 1911 – April 30, 1945) was a career United States Army officer who fought in World War II, where he was killed in action at age 34 in Italy.
 He was posthumously promoted to brigadier general.
-Darby led the famous Darby's Rangers, which evolved into the United States Army Rangers.
-Darby was subsequently portrayed by James Garner in the 1958 theatrical film about Darby's career titled Darby's Rangers.
+Darby was the founding commander of the First Ranger Battalion, which evolved into the United States Army Rangers.
+He was subsequently portrayed by James Garner in the 1958 theatrical film about Darby's career titled Darby's Rangers, which was also the title of his memoir, the source for many of his exploits.

 Early military career

+William O. Darby graduated from the United States Military Academy class of 1933. where he was the cadet captain of "I" Company.
+His fellow classmate, William H Baumer, would later co-author the book Darby's Rangers, We Led the Way with Darby.

 Darby's first assignment was as assistant executive and supply officer with the 82nd Field Artillery at Fort Bliss, Texas.
 In July 1934, he transferred to Cloudcroft, New Mexico, where he commanded the 1st Cavalry Division detachment.
 He received intensive artillery training from September 1937 to June 1938 while attending Field Artillery School at Fort Sill, Oklahoma.

 On September 9, 1940, Darby was promoted to captain and subsequently served with the 80th Division at Camp Jackson, South Carolina; Fort Benning, Georgia; Camp Beauregard, Louisiana; and Fort Des Moines, Iowa.